 Spa

 Indulge in a massage treatment at the Kaya Spa.
 It is perched on a rocky outcrop in Lake Malawi with a wooden boardwalk connecting it to the beach.
-Relax, meditate or even drift off to sleep as one of therapists work their magic on you.
+Relax, meditate, or even drift off to sleep as one of the therapists works their magic on you.
 To the soundtrack of lapping waves and African fish eagles.
-This is part of the Kaya antidote to niggling aches, pains and stress!

 Water skiing and Wake boarding

 Try your hand at one or both of these exhilarating water sports.
-With skis that fit ages 5+ and a trained instructor give handy tips and pointers.
+Skis that fit ages 5+ and a trained instructor give handy tips and pointers.
 You will be on your feet or knees in no time.

 Scuba Diving

 Likoma Island, surrounded by the pristine waters of Lake Malawi, is widely regarded as having the best diving on the Lake.
 Both in terms of the diversity of fish species and their sheer abundance.
-With some of the best fresh water diving in the world.
-And some 11 recognised dive sites nearby.
-Lake Malawi has more species of colourful cichlid fish than any other lake in the world.
-Kaya Mawa is a recognised PADI Resort.
+With some of the best freshwater diving in the world.
+And some 11 recognized dive sites nearby.
+Lake Malawi has more species of colorful cichlid fish than any other lake in the world.
+Kaya Mawa is a recognized PADI Resort.
 The in-house Divemaster knows the best spots to experience the lake’s diverse aquatic life.

 Island Boat Trips